cl8n/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 ### Knock-out stage rules

+that is an awful lot of space above me!

 1. The 64 players who managed to get through from the Group Stage will be matched to each other based on their Group Stage placement as described above.
-2. Players will compete against each other using the Double Elimination system.
+2. Players will compete against each other using the _Double Elimination_ system.
 3. The Double Elimination System works as follows:
    - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
    - Players who lose in the Lower Bracket will be eliminated from the tournament.